 Cream puffs are a very simple dessert, but it’s their elegance that makes them so perfect.
-I remember the very first time I had a cream puff, my stepdad was enjoying his day off work by watching some Sunday football…with a big tub of frozen cream puffs in his lap.
+I remember the very first time I tried a cream puff, my stepdad was enjoying his day off work by watching some Sunday football, with a big tub of frozen cream puffs in his lap.

 He held the bucket of golden puffballs in front of me and after tasting one, I instantly understood why he had the whole bucket out.
 Creamy and luscious vanilla pastry cream encased with a light and golden dough…it’s perfect.

 In the recipe box below I’ve included my recipe for my favorite filling, this cream-lightened vanilla pastry cream, but feel free to fill with whatever you’d like.
 I have a deliciously silky chocolate pastry cream recipe on my site too that I love.
 I also have these tropical Coconut Rum Eclairs for a totally different take on this choux pastry classic.

 First we start with making the choux pastry dough.
 Place a stick of butter and water in a pan:

 Melt the two together: